FilipDimitrijevic97/FilipDimitrijevic97/README.md

 ## Skills
 - :computer: Proficient in Java. :soon: Python, JavaScript, and GO.
-- :globe_with_meridians: Familiar with web development (HTML, CSS, JavaScript)
+- :globe_with_meridians: Familiar with web development (HTML and JavaScript)
 - :file_folder: Experienced with version control systems (Git)
 - :wrench: Familiar with Agile methodologies and software development life cycle
 - :bulb: Innovative thinker and problem solver